anashj/BlazorWASM-OpenID-ADFS-SSO-NET6/README.md

 	</AuthorizeView>
 ```

-5- Open RedirectToLogin.razor and change the Navigate to by this line:
+5- Open RedirectToLogin.razor and change the call NavigateTo by this line:
 ```
 	Navigation.NavigateTo($"Account/Login?", true);
 ```

-The parameter true, is to force loading.
+The parameter true, is to force loading when resirecting to authenticate user.

 6- Finally since we want to implement authentication using OpenId connect, we need to reference the right AuthenticationService js file.
 To do this, open index.html, and add this line:
 ```